jgabaut/koliseo/README.md

 ## What is this thing? <a name = "witt"></a>

-  This is a C library for an arena allocator, whose arenas are named Koliseo.
+  This is a C library for an arena allocator, whose arenas are named `Koliseo`.
-  It offers a basic API to perform initalisation, push/pop, reset and free of a Koliseo.
+  It offers a basic API to perform initalisation, push (request arena memory), reset and free of a `Koliseo`.

-  It also has:
-  - A tagging system to type/name your references and have them in a list
-    - The list can be stored either in an inner Koliseo or using the global allocator)
-  - A couple utility functions to:
-    - Help you estimate relative memory usage by some particular type of object, may prove useful in some scenarios.
-    - Memory-map a file (always the best idea, right?) to a C string, by providing the filepath.
+  If you compile it without defining any special macros, you will get the basic functionality.

 ## Basic example <a name = "basic_example"></a>